computationalmystic/sengfs19-group8/README.md

 - Basic Augur installation

 - Run the backend server using the command "augur run"
   - Frontend is not run off of Augur repo
+  - Augur was run off of the Linux servers we were given for this class, this was NOT run off of a Windows installation
 - Metric visualizations are visible on website: https://www.clairehough.com/CS4320